-Income tax treaties are bilateral agreements negotiated between the U.S. and governments of over 60 countries.
+Income tax treaties are bilateral agreements negotiated between the U.S. and governments of around 70 countries.
 Some tax treaties allow for a partial or complete exemption from federal income tax for a given period of time.
 Each treaty has specific criteria including nonimmigration status and other stipulations for treaty exemption.

 Treaty exemption is based on tax residency, which may or may not be the same as citizenship.
 The mere existence of a tax treaty does not automatically translate to an employee payroll tax exemption.
 U.S. wages of a foreign national employee are typically covered in a treaty under a student or teacher/researcher article of the treaty.